 Are There Other Requirements for an ADU?

 Limits on height and lot placement are the norm.
 Some jurisdictions require some kind of design compatibility with the primary residence.
-Some dictate what direction the front door must face.
 Requirements are updated periodically so check for the most current.

 What are the Benefits of an ADU?

-● Provides extra, affordable, housing on site supporting density and sustainability goals.
+● Provides extra, affordable, housing on site supporting density goals.

 ● Leverages existing property enhancing value.
 Architect designs increase value.